Short Selling

 Once the activity statement has been generated in the Client Portal, you can check it under Interest.

-Short selling is governed by Regulation T of the Federal Reserve Board in order to manage the risk associated with selling something that you do not own.
 Under Regulation T, short sales require a deposit equal to 150% of the value of the position at the time the short sale is executed.
 This 150% includes the full value of the short (100%), plus an additional margin requirement of 50% or half the value of the position.

 Source: Short Selling and Margin